JuliaData/DataFrames.jl/docs/src/man/joins.md

 julia> df2 = DataFrame(id=[1, 2, missing], b=1:3)
 3×2 DataFrame
  Row │ id       b
      │ Int64?
 Int64
 ─────┼────────────────
    1 │       1      1
    2 │       2      2
    3 │ missing      3

 julia> innerjoin(df1, df2, on=:id)
-ERROR: ArgumentError: missing values in key columns are not allowed when matchmissing == :error
+ERROR: ArgumentError: Missing values in key columns are not allowed when matchmissing == :error. `missing` found in column :id in left data frame.
 ```

 If you would prefer `missing` values to be treated as equal pass